joaofgoncalves/ThermalRaster/README.md

-Using the overlap between low-resolution thermal imagery with high-resolution RGB images, the package enables the creation of synthetic or predicted thermal images for either cropped or entire RGB images.
+Using the overlap between low-resolution thermal imagery with high-resolution RGB images, the package enables the creation of synthetic or predicted thermal images for either cropped or full RGB images.
 This is achieved through the application of the Random Forest algorithm (via the **`ranger`** package) or Deep Learning methodologies (utilizing **`keras`**/**`tensorflow`**).